 Protein: 19.6% Fat: 14.9% Fiber: 2.4%

-It assists with joint health, promotes a healthy heart and a strong immune system.
+This food aids joints, promotes a healthy heart and a strong immune system.

 Lifesource bits are cold pressed, ensuring that nutrients do not lose their value due to heat emissions.

 Canidae uses whole foods, which makes digestion a lot easier.